alejandrochang/StudyGuideNotes/redux.md

 ### Which of the following are principles of Redux?
 The state of the entire application is stored in an object/ state tree within a single store.
 State is read-opnly.
 The only way to change the state is to trigger an action.
 Changes are made with pure function.

+### Debugging with redux dev tools?
+You can go to: localhost:3000/?debug_session=logged_in This saves all data in your redux store between refreshes on a page.